imjoy-team/ImJoy/docs/i2k_tutorial.md

  2. choose one of the image processing tutorials from this list [here](https://docs.opencv.org/3.4/d2/df0/tutorial_js_table_of_contents_imgproc.html) and integrate it to your image viewer plugin.
 For example, [image thresholding](https://docs.opencv.org/3.4/d7/dd0/tutorial_js_thresholding.html), [smooth images](https://docs.opencv.org/3.4/dd/d6a/tutorial_js_filtering.html), [canny edge detection](https://docs.opencv.org/3.4/d7/de1/tutorial_js_canny.html), or [segmentation with watershed](https://docs.opencv.org/3.4/d7/d1c/tutorial_js_watershed.html).

  You need to basically to do it in three steps:
-  1. add the opencv.js library `"https://docs.opencv.org/master/opencv.js"` to `"requirements"` under `<config>`
+  1. Add the opencv.js library `"https://docs.opencv.org/master/opencv.js"` to `"requirements"` under `<config>`
-  2. take the image process part from the tutorial and wrap it as a function (e.g. `processImage`)
+  2. Take the image process part from the tutorial and wrap it as a function (e.g. `processImage`)
-  3. add a button and call the function when clicked
+  3. Add a `button` that calls the function when clicked.

 ?> Tips: you can pass the id of the canvas (e.g. we have already defined `input-canvas`) to `cv.imread`, for displaying the result, we can use the same canvas id or create another one as with `id="output-canvas"`.